Erudika/erudika.github.io/source/_posts/backend-frameworks-usergrid-loopback-para-baasbox-deployd-telepat.md

 Usergrid is an excellent choice if you are building a mobile application or an enterprise-grade backend service in your organization.
 It is used in production by quite a few companies.

-**Unmaintained** Latest release is from 2016, latest GitHub commit was in May 2019.

 ## [LoopBack](http://loopback.io) - [<i class="fa fa-github-square"></i>](https://github.com/strongloop/loopback)
 <img src="/assets/img/loopback.png">